kongriley/traffic-sim/README.md

 1. Run vcs3.py to open SUMO-GUI.
 2. Adjust the delay to 50ms and change the visualization from "standard" to "real world".
 3. Click the play button to run the simulation!

+## Output
+The code will output 12 graphs: 3 for each run type.
+Each set of 3 graphs includes a comparison of car flow and wait times with the baseline.
+Additionally, the code will store the queue length and wait time for each run type.